Troubleshoot the Openflow Connector for Shopify

 Orders are missing older history (only approximately 60 days present)

 The read_orders scope limits access to orders created in the last 60 days by default.
-To backfill the full order history, the custom app must also be granted read_all_orders.
-This scope requires a Partner Dashboard access request from Shopify.
+To backfill the full order history, your Shopify app must also be granted read_all_orders.
+This scope requires an access request through your app’s API access settings in the Dev Dashboard.

 After granting read_all_orders, reset the orders object state so the bulk load reruns and captures the full history.